jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (1) The driver of a motor vehicle is liable for payment of the toll to the toll operator when the vehicle reaches the toll payment point.
 (2) If the driver fails to pay the toll as required by subsection (1), the person registered under Part 17 of the Land Transport Act 1998 in respect of the motor vehicle (the registered person) is liable for payment of the toll to the toll operator.
 (3) However, the registered person is not liable under subsection (2) to pay the toll if, within 28 days after being notified of the non-payment of the toll, the registered person supplies to the toll operator, in a sworn statement in writing or a statutory declaration,—
-  (a) the name and address of the driver of the vehicle or any other particulars within the knowledge of the registered person that may lead to the identification of the person who was in charge or control of the vehicle at the relevant time; or
+  (a) the driver’s name, address, and electronic address (if the driver has an electronic address); or (aa) any particulars within the knowledge of the registered person that may lead to the identification of the person who was in charge or control of the vehicle at the relevant time; or
   (b) a statement that the vehicle was a stolen vehicle at the relevant time.
 (3A) Notice under subsection (3) may be given by—
   (a) sending it, or a copy of it, by post addressed to the registered person at that person’s last known place of residence or business or postal address; or
-  (b) electronic means of communication delivered to the registered person's electronic address if the toll operator complies with Part 4 of the Contract and Commercial Law Act 2017.
-(3B) Unless the registered person proves that the registered person did not (through no fault of the registered person) receive the notice given under subsection (3), a notice delivered by—
+  (b) sending it to the registered person’s electronic address; or (c) sending an electronic notification to the registered person that states where they can access the notice electronically (if the registered person has agreed to that method of electronic notification and access).
-  (a) ordinary post is to be treated as having been delivered 5 working days after the date on which it was posted:
+(3B) Unless the contrary is shown, a notice given under subsection (3) that is delivered— (a) by ordinary post under subsection (3A)﻿(a) is treated as having been delivered 5 working days after the date on which it was posted:
+  (b) to an electronic address under subsection (3A)﻿(b) is treated as having been delivered at the time the electronic communication containing the notice first enters an information system that is outside the control of the person sending it:
-  (b) electronic means of communication is to be treated as having been delivered on the day after the date on which it was delivered to the person's electronic address.
+  (c) in the way described in subsection (3A)﻿(c) is treated as having been delivered at the time the electronic communication containing the notification of the notice is listed as sent in the information system used to send the electronic communication.
+(3C) For the purposes of subsection (3B)﻿(b) and (c), in proving the sending of an electronic communication, it is sufficient to prove that the electronic communication was properly addressed and sent.
 (4) Tolls (and the associated enforcement costs) are recoverable in a court of competent jurisdiction as a debt due to the toll operator.
 (5) Tolls are not payable in respect of any motor vehicle that— (a) is an emergency vehicle; or
   (b) is exempt by virtue of an Order in Council made under section 46(1).
+(6) In this section,—
-(6) For the purposes of subsection (5), emergency vehicle means a vehicle that is used for attendance at emergencies and operated—
-  (a) as a Police vehicle:
+  - **emergency vehicle** means a vehicle that is used for attendance at emergencies and operated— (a) as a Police vehicle:
     (b) as an ambulance service vehicle:
-  (c) as a vehicle for the delivery of designated services (as defined in section 6 of the Fire and Emergency New Zealand Act 2017) by an employee, volunteer, or contractor of Fire and Emergency New Zealand.
+    (c) as a vehicle for the delivery of designated services (as defined in section 6 of the Fire and Emergency New Zealand Act 2017) by an employee, volunteer, or contractor of Fire and Emergency New Zealand
+  - **information system** means a system for producing, sending, receiving, storing, displaying, or otherwise processing electronic communications.

 ### 53 Enforcement of tolls
 A toll operator may deny a motor vehicle physical access to its toll road, or past the toll payment point, if—